harkal/ebakus-docs-1/docs/developing-applications-with-ebakus/gettting-started-with-ebakus-development.md

   Is the interface to the ebakus network.

-The ebakus development stack allows for applications that are as easy to use as any other application built on centralized infrastructure while remaining completely decentralized (without the need to rely on hybrid models).
+The ebakus development stack allows for applications that are as easy to use, as any other application built on centralized infrastructure while remaining completely decentralized (without the need to rely on hybrid models).

 ## **The smart contract**